cweems/frontline-airtable-quickstart/README.md

 * Functions may not run for longer than 10 seconds.
 * You can't have more than 30 function invocations running concurrently.

+### Contact Data Caching
+Since pulling in a large list of contacts is the most data-intensive operation against Airtable, we cache contact data between Twilio Serverless invocations.
+You can see the implementation of the caching mechanism [here](https://github.com/cweems/frontline-airtable-quickstart/blob/main/assets/providers/customers.private.js#L166).

+Each time a user refreshes, we check to see if a contact list is stored in memory from another Serverless invocation.
+If there's nothing in memory, we do a pull of all contacts for that Frontline worker.
+If there is a replica stored in memory, we query Airtable for any records added after the last data pull, and then append those to the list of contacts.
+Twilio Serverless retains the cache of contacts for about 5 minutes, reducing the need to pull data from Airtable and speeding up interactions for Frontline users.

+### Integration Limits tl;dr
 If you are returning a large contact list to users, your Twilio function may time out before Airtable returns all the pages of the query results.